TheGoodlike13/liberty_or_death/README.md

 I shut off the VM and restart.
 At some point the .iso was ejected automatically.

 It works!
 And it even booted in the correct resolution again!
 Hurray!

+### Rising of the Gibberish README

+Early morning start today, trying to get something done for a change. *yaaaaaawn*

+If I recall correctly, last time we installed Kerberos server by pressing random buttons.
+More or less.
+Well, let's continue with [#ubuntu_kerberos](#ubuntu_kerberos).

+Next step appears to be the new realm setup.
+I thought we had a default realm already.
+Well, whatever.
+I enter the command and it outputs cryptic gibberish to me.

+"It's much more important that your password is secure than that you remember it.
+But if you forget it, you can no longer use the database or something."
+That's some hardcode mixed messaging.
+Thankfully, we don't actually need our password to be secure, since, you know, we're only setting up a toy here.
+I'll make it the same as the 'sudo' password for simplicity.

+"It is important that you NOT FORGET this password."
+Yeah, yeah.
+Whatever you say, Mr. President.
+I enter the password, twice.
+More cryptic gibberish.

+"You may want to create an administrative principal using the addprinc subcommand of the kadmin.local program.
+Then, this principal can be added to /etc/krb56kdc/kadm5.acl ..."
+You know, I vaguely recall being asked to read the fucking manual last time, maybe I should spend some time on that.
+One last note before I go: it asks me to setup DNS information.
+Yeah, right, I'll definitely do that with all those domains I don't have.

+Well, I find the README file and... it doesn't work.
+It opens in some weird program which just says that "resource is missing" or something.
+I forcibly open it with a text editor.
+That works.

+The first few paragraphs harp on about master and slave servers, so they are completely irrelevant.
+There will be only one server.
+One.

+For some inexplicable reason the README explains how to make your server less secure.
+Because people have always suffered from that particular level of lessened security.
+Bold move, but your problem is, this is planet Earth.
+No, seriously, how about explaining more what the hell are you talking about???

+My overall impression of the README is, this guy has no idea how to write a README.
+Compared to my prowess, as displayed by this gigantic never ending wall of text, this person has years of training to yet undergo.
+Pathetic.

+All I've learned is that there's some config files that I might wanna "adjust appropriately".
+Well, let's take a look at them.

+The folder and even the file are protected by password (similar to shared folder).
+I don't get the obsession with asking me to enter the password twice, though.
+I don't mean, once for folder, then another time for the file, although that's a bit of a bitch too.
+No, I mean, I literally have to enter it twice to enter the folder.
+Come on.
+Give me a break.
+I'm so glad my password is weak, or else I'd be stuck entering it for half a year here.

+The config itself looks normal.
+By that I mean I cannot see any immediate shenanigans that would make me cringe, and the rest of it looks like any other random config file for random application you don't understand.
+I suppose a few of these properties are somewhat parsable.
+But if I had to guess what the hell any of them do, I'd start commenting them out and see what breaks.
+And I don't even know how to check if something is broken yet.
+So I think I'll leave it alone for now.

+Notably, I can't see any 'localhost' in here.
+That does not bode well :D

+Next up, I edit the kadm5.acl file as described in [#ubuntu_kerberos](#ubuntu_kerberos).
+That's just removing one '#', so pretty easy.
+I guess this is the list of usernames, which they insist calling principals for some reason, which have admin access.
+Whatever that give them.
+I'll keep it in mind.
+Goodlike/admin sounds pretty good :D

+And of course, the next step is the setup for Kerberos client.
+I'm gonna go ahead and try to setup it on the **same** machine as the server.
+What could possibly go wrong? :D

+Uh oh.
+It says it is set to manually installed.
+What?
+I didn't get no prompts.
+Now the prompts I'm supposed to expect are the same as the server ones.
+Maybe at the time I was actually installing the client besides the server?
+That would be funny.
+Let's pretend that's what happened.

+With that step skipped, we go back to the server.
+Time to add a ~~username~~ principal!
+There's just a small tiny issue. 'addprinc' is not found.
+Great.

+Well, well, well, looks like my issue was that I was following the guide in good faith.
+Should've gone with [#bad_faith](#bad_faith) instead.
+Apparently some commands have to be executed under 'kadmin' command.
+Glad I've been informed of this.
+By someone else!@!

+Ah, except the 'kadmin.local' command doesn't work.
+It authenticated me as my user/admin, you know, the one I used as username when installing the Ubuntu itself.
+But then that user gets denied access to the DB2 database.
+So what is happening?
+Do I already have a {user}/admin principal?
+Or do I not have it, and that's why I'm denied permission?